-The management and administration of the Pension Fund is carried out in conjunction with a number of key suppliers, in particular the Fund's actuary - Aon, its bank - NatWest, custodian of the Fund's investment - JP Morgan and the administration software supplier - Civica.
-More details of the Pension Fund's suppliers, including its arrangements for investment management are contained in its Annual Report Hampshire-Pension-Fund-Annual-Report-Full-Draft-2021-2022.pdf (hants.gov.uk).
+The management and administration of the Pension Fund is carried out in conjunction with a number of key suppliers, in particular the Fund's actuary, Hymans Robertson, its bank, NatWest, the Fund's custodian bank, Northern Trust and the administration software supplier, Civica.
+More details of the Pension Fund's suppliers, including its arrangements for investment management are contained in its Annual Report (available at: Hampshire-Pension-Fund-Annual-Report-22-23.pdf (hants.gov.uk)).

-Hampshire is a member of the ACCESS pool (A Collaboration of Central, Eastern and Southern Shires) with 10 other Local Government Pension Scheme funds to meet the requirements of the requirements of the Government's LGPS: Investment Reform Criteria and Guidance (2015), which set objectives for asset pooling in the LGPS.
-As of 31 March 2022, Hampshire had pooled 63% of its investments with ACCESS.
+Hampshire is a member of the ACCESS pool (A Collaboration of Central, Eastern and Southern Shires) with 10 other Local Government Pension Scheme (LGPS) funds to meet the requirements of the requirements of the Government's LGPS: Investment Reform Criteria and Guidance (2015), which set objectives for asset pooling in the LGPS.
+As of 31 March 2023, Hampshire had pooled 59% of its investments with ACCESS.

 The ACCESS pool has agreed its own business plan for the development of the pool, including a pipeline allowing the authorities to pool more investments and further strengthening the governance and management of the pool.